-The pickup car will be the BD car.
+The pickup coach will be the BD coach.
 The available space will allow to install a rectifying circuit and energy reserve without difficulty.

 The strips of 34 mm in length are made from bronze strips.
 They are soldered on salvage nickel silver plates, 9 × 6.5 mm.
 After soldering, a ø 0.6 hole is drilled 3.5 mm from the outer edge of the bogie for the passage of a wire through the existing slot (arrows).
 The whole is glued with CA. The wires go up through the pivot hole.

 The tests will reveal that this solution was not the good one.

 The link between the two bogies is made of self-adhesive copper tape, although it is also possible with wires (there is a 2 mm high space between interior fittings and chassis, completely free if the ballast plate is removed).
 The wires coming from the bogies and going towards the rectifier circuit are soldered on the copper tape.

 Note the piece of red electrician tape stuck on the brass plate that covers the drawbar.
 Its role is to ensure the insulation of the future tail lamp circuit with respect to this plate.
 See further.